-PLAN SECTION Name, Title, and/or Agency COMMENT/REVISION Pella Community Profile Marcia Slycord, Administrative Services Manager Pella Police Department General grammatical revisions Updates to Pella boundary map Additional information for mitigation actions
+PLAN SECTION NAME, TITLE, AND/OR AGENCY COMMENT/REVISION General grammatical revisions Pella Community Profile Marcia Slycord, Pella Police Updates to Pella boundary map Department Additional information for mitigation actions

 Plan Adoption and Implementation

 Based on FEMA requirements, this multi-jurisdictional hazard mitigation plan must be formally adopted by each participant through approval of a resolution.
 This approval will create individual ownership of the plan by each participant.
 Formal adoption provides evidence of a participant's full commitment to implement the plan's goals, objectives, and action items.
 A copy of the resolution draft submitted to participating jurisdictions is in Appendix A. Copies of adoption resolutions may be requested from the HSEMD's State Hazard Mitigation Officer.